phillid/dodo/README.md

 	lnumber

-place cursor at the start of line 'number', lines are 0-based
+place cursor at the start of line 'number', lines are 0-based Prefix the number with a plus (+) or minus (-) to make this command act relative to the current cursor position.
+A plus will result in forward-relative cursor positioning while a minus will result in back-relative.
 Warning: this may be expensive in large files